Improving retention for work-life balance tracking app

 Goal & my role

-I was tasked with identifying the usability and design issues that might be causing users to drop off and to create a more engaging and intuitive onboarding experience that would encourage users to stick around.
+Goal - identifying the design issues that were causing user drop off, and to create a more engaging onboarding experience to encourage users to stick around.

 - Product design